ravir4/DevOpsInsights/jenkins_pipeline.md

 2. After you create the toolchain, add {{site.data.keyword.DRA_short}} to it.
 For instructions, see the [{{site.data.keyword.DRA_short}} documentation](https://console.ng.bluemix.net/docs/services/DevOpsInsights/index.html).

-## Installing the plugin
+## Installing the plug-in
 {: #jenkins_install}

-Install the plugin on your Jenkins server by opening the server interface and following these steps:
+Install the plug-in on your Jenkins server by opening the server interface and following these steps:

 1. Click **Manage Jenkins**.
 2. Click **Manage Plugins**.